-Managing multiple locations on Google
+Managing multiple Google locations is time-consuming

-Growing a chain business and managing multiple locations often creates the necessity to set up multiple business listings to build visibility on Google Maps and in Google Search.
+Growing a chain business and managing multiple locations often creates the necessity to set up multiple business listings to build visibility on Google Maps and Google Search.
 And the simple math is that the more business locations you own, the more reviews and customer inquiries you can expect.
 At some point, this can become overwhelming.

-Responding to all the reviews that appear under numerous listings can be inconvenient for a few reasons:
+Managing Google reviews that appear under numerous listings can be inconvenient for a few reasons:

 - It requires frequently manually checking if any new reviews were added